Noise-Resilient Spatial Search with Lackadaisical Quantum Walks: Numerical results

 The average probability distribution of the quantum walk is defined as

 where $P_t(x,y)$ is the probability of finding the walker at vertex $(x,y)$ after $t$ steps.
-In Fig.~\ref{fig:heatmaps}, we have $\overline{P}_T(x,y)$ on a $16\times16$ toroidal grid after $T=10000$ steps, displayed as heatmaps for different values of the broken-link probability $p$ and the self-loop weight $\ell$.
+In Fig.~\ref{fig:heatmaps}, we have $\overline{P}_T(x,y)$ on a $16\times16$ toroidal grid after $T=10000$ steps, displayed as heatmaps for different values of the broken-link probability~$p$ and the self-loop weight~$\ell$.
 The upper-left subplot corresponds to the regular algorithm without noise and without self-loops: the marked vertex is identifiable, but only with a small probability of success.
 In the upper-right subplot, self-loops are included but no noise is present, reproducing Wong’s result~\cite{wong_grover_2015} with a much larger probability at the marked vertex.
 The bottom-left subplot shows that when noise is introduced without self-loops, decoherence degrades the search completely and the distribution converges to uniform.
-Finally, the bottom-right subplot illustrates our main finding: with both noise and self-loops, the marked vertex still stands out with a probability significantly above uniform, demonstrating that self-loops enhance the robustness of lackadaisical quantum search under decoherence.
+Finally, the bottom-right subplot illustrates our main finding: using the same self-loop weight $\ell=4/N$ that is optimal in the noiseless case, the marked vertex still stands out with a probability significantly above uniform even in the presence of noise, demonstrating that self-loops enhance the robustness of lackadaisical quantum search under decoherence.

+In the noiseless case, the optimal scaling $\ell \approx 4/N$ leading to constant success probability on the two-dimensional grid was identified numerically by Wong~\cite{wong_faster_2018}.
+In the noiseless setting, a general scaling of the optimal self-loop weight for single-target search on vertex-transitive graphs was proposed based on extensive numerical evidence~\cite{rhodes_search_2020}.

+A natural question is whether the optimal self-loop weight $\ell$ must be re-tuned in the presence of broken-link noise, or whether the value that is known to be optimal in the ideal walk ($\ell \approx 4/N$) remains adequate under decoherence.
+Before addressing this question quantitatively, notice that Fig.~\ref{fig:heatmaps} provides a spatially resolved illustration of how the lackadaisical walk with $\ell=4/N$, which is optimal in the noiseless case, responds to broken-link decoherence.
+To investigate this further, we performed a sweep over $\ell$ values for several noise rates $p$ and, for each configuration, extracted the maximum success probability achieved during the evolution.

+As we can see in Fig.~\ref{fig:maxprob-vs-loop}, the curves for all noise levels peak at approximately the same value $\ell \approx 4/N$, although the absolute success probability decreases with increasing $p$.
+We considered a $16 \times 16$ grid and took the average over 40 independent noisy simulations.
+This indicates that the introduction of dynamic percolation does not substantially shift the value of $\ell$ that maximizes performance.
+The observation suggests that the interference mechanism responsible for the optimal tuning in the ideal walk is largely preserved under moderate structural noise.
+From a practical perspective, this property is advantageous, as it implies that a single, theoretically motivated choice of $\ell$ remains close to optimal without requiring recalibration under different noise conditions.